ejkim000/cupcake-shop/README.md

 ### Welcome to Cupcake Shop!

+> MERN E-cmmerce website **

-Please customize your cupcakes for your special day!
+Customize your cupcakes for your special day!

-Pick your favorite one from our various cupcake designs.
+Pick your favorite one from our various cupcake designs and add cake, frosting, filling and size.

-Create an account, start to order your cupcakes.
+Create your account, and start to order your cupcakes.

 ![cupcakeshop,home](/frontend/src/assets/home.png)